Eat Fresh Lady’s Finger By Growing Them At Home!

 As you have read above, ladies’ fingers are the summer crops, therefore, they require direct sunlight to germinate and mature.
-Lady’s fingers need at least 6 to 8 hours of sunlight a day for the best result.
+Lady’s fingers need at least 6 to 8 hours of sunlight a day

 As we all know that it is necessary to give a sufficient amount of water to all the vegetables.
 Plant care depends on water and soil, ladies finger needs regular water and requires more water to thrive during the flowering period.
 Now whether you give it in the morning or in the evening, it is up to you but the soil should be moist constantly.

 Supplies you need

 - Potting mix soil